Fifth Third Bank CD Rates 2023 Review: Should You Open?

 You’ll need to deposit $5,000 to open one.

-A 529 plan is a special type of tax-advantaged account that gives you tax benefits if you use them to save for educational expenses.
+is a special type of tax-advantaged account that gives you tax benefits if you use them to save for educational expenses.

 These plans can get complicated because the tax benefits that they offer vary from state to state.